dermatologist/paperaj/README.md

 # paperaj

 Paperaj is a combination of bash and python scripts for converting MS word document to a latex document for academic journals.
 You can use any journal template for latex compilation.
-This can be used as a standalone script (needs pandoc and latex installed) or as a GitHub action.
-When used as a GitHub action, there is no need to clone this folder.
-Just clone [this template](https://github.com/dermatologist/paperaj-public-template) that uses this GitHub action.
+This can be used as a standalone script (needs pandoc and latex installed) or as a GitHub action. **When used as a GitHub action, there is no need to clone this repository.** Just clone [this template](https://github.com/dermatologist/paperaj-public-template) that uses this GitHub action.

 [![paperaj](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)